Why are there two types of Chinese characters?

 In some sense it does not matter which system students learn to read and write in Chinese.
 One of the tasks of learning a language like Mandarin Chinese, is learning to deal with the issues that come with the regional variations.
 That includes a wide variety of accents, and it also includes the writing system.

 This is an imperfect analogy, but say you were on vacation in some exotic locale.
 A person comes up to you on the street and asks you for directions.
 You start telling her where to go, but she suddenly turns on her heel.
 She explains over the back of her shoulder as she walks away, “Sorry, I only speak British English.”
 If this happened to you, you’d probably think that this person is a pretentious clown.
-She also still doesn’t know where she is going.
+Also, most people don’t like to give rude strangers helpful directions.

 Once a person knows one system or the other, it actually is not that difficult to move between one system and the other.
 I once worked with a Taiwanese lady who wrote all her stuff in traditional characters and then ran it through Google translate to get the simplified character version.
 Sure, it was a couple minutes extra work, but no big deal!
 I’ve spent more than a decade using and learning simplified characters.
 Yet, when I am in Japan (where the kanji are almost identical to traditional characters), I can read* their characters just fine.
 My friends from mainland China all insist they can read traditional characters with relative ease.

 Learning a language is a marathon, not a sprint.
 My advice to parents and students is to not get so worked up about choosing traditional or simplified that you stumble at the starting line.
 As long as you stick with it, it will be fine.

 *I can read in the sense of knowing the meaning, but I don’t know the Japanese pronunciation.
 I don’t speak Japanese.